approvals/ApprovalTests.cpp/doc/mdsource/Contributing.source.md

 We use github's "co-author" feature, so everyone in the pairing session gets credit for the work.
 Virtually this entire project has been developed in this way, and is stronger for it.

-We use [Arlo's Commit Notation](https://github.com/RefactoringCombos/ArlosCommitNotation) to prefix most commits, to indicate their level or risk.
+We use [Arlo's Commit Notation](https://github.com/RefactoringCombos/ArlosCommitNotation) to prefix most commits, to indicate their level of risk.

 ### Definition of Done